jasghb11/SQL---Walkability/README.md

 The Pearson Coefficient ranges from -1 to +1, where +1 indicates a perfect positive linear relationship, -1 represents a perfect negative linear relationship, and 0 indicates no linear relationship.
 According to this equation, there is a strong positive correlation between the percentage of zero-car households and walkability, a strong negative correlation between the percentage of two-car or more households, and no correlation between high-income workers and walkability.

-This query calls the name of the Census area and the values for the columns representing the percentage of households with zero cars, the percentage of households with two cars or more, the total number of high-wage workers, and the national walkability index for the area.
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/2eb20d83-91f1-4529-963a-e1cbc47dad4c)

-This query calls the average values for each of the listed columns.
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/af449647-c5a0-4c36-85e5-ac8a0241f3d5)
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/34a524a8-56bb-4e39-9946-4845947803f6)
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/24cb07ed-036f-4dc2-b96e-ea87163dddfd)
-This query is used to derive the standard deviation for each of the columns.
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/13855b7c-f8de-4b7f-81b7-dc5fede66140)
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/4c3e178f-6023-43b8-99fa-82d215fe6c96)
-This query is used to declare the values for the averages and standard deviations for the listed columns.
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/e91e7063-65e7-446a-b498-519f03731f0f)
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/52e82f22-2be1-451d-a833-39498f84cdd9)
 ![image](https://github.com/jasghb11/carsandwalkability/assets/141364823/b761bcaf-1dcd-472b-ae28-727e700b2fc9)